-Many of Europe's majestic castles were first built during this period, in modern-day Germany and France.
-It is believed that castles evolved in the 9th and 10th centuries from the practice of fortifying a lordly home against attacks.
-They were introduced into England, Wales and Ireland shortly before the Norman Conquest in 1066, and eventually spread from Russia to Portugal.
+Many of the majestic castles of Germany and France also trace their beginnings to this period.
+It is believed that the structures evolved in the ninth and 10th centuries from the practice of fortifying a lordly home against attacks.
+They were introduced in England, Wales and Ireland shortly before the Norman Conquest in 1066 and eventually spread throughout Europe, from Russia to Portugal.

 Art and Music

-The architectural legacy of France is also without compare.
-Many styles, such as Romanesque, Renaissance and Baroque, came to France from elsewhere, but were soon adapted and refined by the French.
+The architectural legacy of France also is incomparable.
+Many styles, such as Romanesque, Renaissance and Baroque, arrived from elsewhere but soon were adapted and refined by the French.
 Art nouveau frequently is associated with France, having emerged as an improbable mixture of Baroque design and the nascent cast-iron industry.

-Spain celebrated its own artistic revolution in Barcelona in the mid-19th century with the spread of an Art Nouveau-style of architecture known as “Catalan modernism.”
-The city is dotted by the elaborate designs of Antoni Gaudí, including his unfinished masterpiece, the cathedral known as Sagrada Família.
+Spain celebrated its own artistic revolution in Barcelona in the mid-19th century with the spread of an art nouveau style of architecture known as Catalan modernism.
+The city is dotted by the elaborate designs of Antoni Gaudi, including his unfinished masterpiece, the cathedral known as Sagrada Familia.

 And don’t forget about Europe’s rich musical history.
 The likes of Mozart, Beethoven, Bach, Wagner and many others composed and performed for European audiences of centuries past.
-From the chants of the Middle Ages to the celebrated melodies of the Classical era and beyond, music has played an important role in European culture and its influence on the rest of the world.
+From the chants of the Middle Ages to the celebrated melodies of the classical era and beyond, music has played an important role in European culture and its influence on the rest of the world.